 When analyzing the self-assessment of programming language skills, we saw that the majority of the respondents were not confident in Python (70% responded "Not at all familiar") and Visual Basic (44% in the same group).
-Javascript consti-
+Javascript constitutes the programming language for which the majority (34% of the respondents) responded "Somewhat familiar".
+The C, C++, C# and Java programming languages showed a relatively even distribution (with Java having a quite dominant group of nearly 50% of the developers responding that they had no to slight Java skills).
+Based on these results, we can assume that the respondents have a fair (but not a strong) understanding of OO programming principles.
+This consideration is of rel-